Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Evolution of global quantities

 \subsection{Free Accretion of Metals}

-The run dubbed $\rm{C6\_accfre}$ is characterized by unconstrained accretion of metals over dust particles (Section \ref{sec:acc_cou}).
+The run dubbed $\rm{C6\_Accfree}$ is characterized by unconstrained accretion of metals over dust particles (Section \ref{sec:acc_cou}).
 In this case the accretion efficiency of each of the four elements entering into the assumed silicate composition is not regulated to maintain the same proportion as in the compound MgFeSiO$_4$, but just by its own gas abundance.
-It results in an unrealistic and almost complete depletion ($\gtrsim 99 \%$) of these four elements, in a too large Silicate/C dust mass ratio (Fig. \ref{fig:accfree}, see footnote \ref{foo:ratios}), and, as expected, in a nonphysical "silicate" grain composition.
+Although in the $\rm{C6\_AccFree}$ runs grains are still originally produced by stars respecting the latter composition, these runs soon feature an unrealistic and almost complete depletion ($\gtrsim 99 \%$) of the four elements, a too large Silicate/C dust mass ratio (Fig. \ref{fig:accfree}, see footnote \ref{foo:ratios}), and, as expected, a nonphysical "silicate" grain composition.
 Indeed, we found that during most of the evolution the number of Oxygen atoms locked up into "silicate" grains is three to four time larger than that of olivine family (Mg$_X$Fe$_{(2-X)}$SiO$_4$).
 The effect of this approximation on the dust content and star formation have been discussed in Section \ref{subsec:cooling}.